linode/docs/docs/networking/diagnostics/diagnosing-network-issues-with-mtr.md

 ### Understanding Network Latency

-In addition to helping you asses packet loss, MTR will also help you asses the latency of a connection between your host and the target host.
+In addition to helping you assess packet loss, MTR will also help you assess the latency of a connection between your host and the target host.
 By virtue of physical constraints, latency always increases with the number of hops in a route.
 However, the increases should be consistent and linear.
 Unfortunately, latency is often relative and very dependent on the quality of both host's connections and their physical distance.
 When evaluating MTR reports for potentially problematic connections, consider earlier fully functional reports as context in addition to known connection speeds between other hosts in a given area.

 The connection quality may also affect the amount of latency you experience for a particular route.
 Predictably, dial-up connections will have much higher latency than cable modem connections to the same destination.
 Consider the following MTR report which shows a high latency: